China, Philippines agree to 'manage differences' over South China Sea - ExBulletin

 Chinese leader Xi Jinping and his Filipino counterpart Ferdinand Marcos Jr. have agreed to boost economic ties and resume talks on oil exploration, as they seek to revive their economies amid the pandemic downturn and friction over trade. disputed areas of the South China Sea.

-Xi met Marcos Jr. on Wednesday during the Philippine president’s first state visit to Beijing, where the two leaders agreed to “appropriately manage differences,” according to a joint statement released Thursday.
+Xi met with Marcos Jr. on Wednesday during the Philippine presidents’ first state visit to Beijing, where the two leaders agreed to appropriately handle differences, according to a joint statement released Thursday.

-The statement said the leaders had a “thorough and frank” discussion on the situation in the South China Sea and “reaffirmed the importance of maintaining and promoting peace and stability in the region”.
+The statement said the leaders had an in-depth and frank discussion on the situation in the South China Sea and reaffirmed the importance of maintaining and promoting peace and stability in the region.

 During the talks, Manila and Beijing also agreed to resume talks on oil and gas exploration in the South China Sea that were halted last June due to constitutional challenges and sovereignty issues.

-Marcos Jr. previously said his country would pursue oil and gas exploration in the South China Sea even without an agreement with Chinawhich claims nearly all of the 1.3 million square miles of the South China Sea as its own, though other territories, including the Philippines, have competing — and sometimes overlapping — claims to some areas.
+Marcos Jr. previously said his country would continue oil and gas exploration in the South China Sea even without an agreement with China, which claims nearly all of the 1.3 million square miles of the South China Sea as its own, although other territories, including the Philippines, have competing and sometimes overlapping claims to some areas.

-The South China Sea has long been a source of tension between Manila and Beijing, and relations were further strained in December when the Philippine Department of National Defense expressed “great concern” about the presence of Chinese ships in the contested stream.
+The South China Sea has long been a source of tension between Manila and Beijing, and relations were further strained in December when the Philippine Department of National Defense expressed grave concern over the presence of Chinese ships in the contested stream.

 To this end, the countries have announced their intention to set up a direct line of communication between their maritime departments.